Rural Farmers in Ethiopia Cope With Drought and Famine

 Ethiopia already suffers inordinately from droughts due to climate patterns, and El Niño has worsened the situation for a country with widespread dependence on rain-fed agriculture.

-Across vast regions of Ethiopia, the belg (spring) rains, normally expected to start in February, mostly failed.
 The meher (summer) rains, which usually pour from June to September, started on time but were unevenly distributed and stopped earlier than expected.
 This has created widespread crop failure, as well as livestock deaths in many parts of the country.
 The most affected areas are Afar, Somali, Southern Tigray and North East Amhara regions.
 The lowlands of Southern Region, including Boreda where Nuru Ethiopia works, have been affected as well— although they are outside the epicenter of the hardest hit areas.

 Ethiopia has a long history of episodic food insecurity and hunger because over centuries little has changed in the way farmers live and cultivate their land.
 I lived through the height of the infamous 1984/85 Ethiopian famine.
 I witnessed people dying in relief camps and service centers.
 I witnessed how people coped with such severe disaster in unprecedented ways.